s4ntos/aws-scheduler/README.md

 You can also use:
 * 'daily' - all days of the week
 * 'business' as placeholder for monday - friday.
-* 'weekemd' as placeholder for sat - sun.
+* 'weekend' as placeholder for sat - sun.

 This allow a much smaller configuration in tags.
 If is needed for configurations with multiple times for stoppping an instance, because a value